 These alarming statistics have pushed the National Transportation Safety Board (NTSB) to add fatigued-driving to the top of their “2016 Most Wanted List” of transportation safety improvements.
 The Most Wanted List represents the NTSB's biggest priorities in regards to issues that need improvement.
 According to their website, “It is designed to increase awareness of, and support for, the most critical changes needed to reduce transportation accidents and save lives.”

-Falling asleep behind the wheel is a dangerous form of .
+Falling asleep behind the wheel is a dangerous form of distracted driving.
 Anyone who has ever started to doze off while driving probably felt the danger deep in their gut, and for good reason.
-Because unlike , falling asleep is a lot harder to consciously control.
+Because unlike other forms of distracted driving, falling asleep is a lot harder to consciously control.